Outstanding RE is now acknowledged, celebrated and publicised.

 The cost of the REQM is £475.

-The Westhill Trust generously provides funding to support (with fewer than 150 pupils) and schools requiring improvement in the West Midlands, Staffordshire, Warwickshire, Shropshire, Worcestershire and Herefordshire wishing to apply for the RE Quality Mark award.
-Find out more about The Westhill Trust. to support small schools
+Thanks to funding from The Westhill Trust there are grants available to cover the full cost of the REQM assessment to schools in the West Midlands, Staffordshire, Warwickshire, Shropshire, Worcestershire and Herefordshire wishing to apply for the RE Quality Mark award.
+Find out more about The Westhill Trust.

-The grants are being administered by the REQM, so please contact the office at firstname.lastname@example.org or on 020 7250 8166 for further details and visit the how to apply page for more information about the REQM assessment process.
+All grants are being administered by the REQM office, please contact the office at email@example.com or on 020 7250 8166 for further details and visit the how to apply page for more information about the REQM assessment process.

 To find out more click on the tabs on the right.